 |Notification Emails||Prefilled and automated.||Prefilled and automated.|

 Must still install Elementor.

 Prodigy vs Shopify: A Customer Support Comparison

-Differing from WooCommerce, Shopify offers exemplary customer support with all subscriptions.
+Differing from WooCommerce, Shopify offers exemplary customer support for all paying users.

 It’s tough to catch up with Shopify when looking at support resources, but Prodigy handles its support fairly well.

 |Online Chat||Yes||Yes, inside the dashboard and on its website.|